Dwight D. Eisenhower Highway

 Pennsylvania Turnpike Toll/Mileage Calculator - Pennsylvania Turnpike Commission

-A Relief Route That Never Was: I-70 - Adam Prince
+The Relief Route That Wasn't: The Never Built I-70 Bypass in the Mid-Mon Valley - Adam Prince

 Interstate 70 - Andy Field/Alex Nitzman